mlbench/mlbench-old/docs/installation.rst

 -----------------

 Since every Kubernetes is different, there are no reasonable defaults for some values, so the following properties have to be set.
 You can save them in a yaml file of your chosing.
 This guide will assume you saved them in `myvalues.yaml`.
-For a reference file for all configurable values, see the `charts/mlbench/values.yaml` file.
+For a reference file for all configurable values, you can copy the `charts/mlbench/values.yaml` file to `myvalues.yaml`.

 .. code-block:: yaml